Carbon: The Story of Tomorrow

-Carbon is a 2017 Hindi science fiction short film on global warming, written and directed by Maitrey Bajpai and Ramiz Ilham Khan.
-The film stars Jackky Bhagnani, Nawazuddin Siddiqui and Prachi Desai.
-The film is set in 2067, in an Earth where carbon is the gas in abundance, and oxygen is supplied by industries.
+Carbon is a 2017 Indian Hindi-language science fiction short film based on global warming.
+It is written and directed by Maitrey Bajpai and Ramiz Ilham Khan, and film stars Jackky Bhagnani, Nawazuddin Siddiqui and Prachi Desai.
+The film is set in 2067, in an Earth where carbon is in abundance, and oxygen is supplied by industries.
 Bhagnani plays a man with an artificial heart and Siddiqui plays the role of a man from Mars and Desai plays a robot.
 The film was released on the YouTube channel of Large Short Films.

 Plot

 Set in 2067, 'Carbon' focuses on the prevailing environmental issues in Delhi.
 The film showcases scarcity of oxygen and water and its adverse effects on the environment and the forthcoming generations.
 This futuristic film portrays a scenario where there will be a dearth of oxygen and only carbon will prevail.